 Q1.
-What are the ICD-10 final rule compliance requirement?
+What are the ICD-10 final rule compliance requirements?

 A1.
-The ICD-10 Final Rule mandates the use of two code sets by October 1, 2015: ICD-10-CM for diagnostic conditions and ICD-10-PCS for in-patient procedure codes.
+The ICD-10 final rule mandates the use of two code sets by October 1, 2015: ICD-10-CM (clinical modifications) for diagnostic conditions and ICD-10-PCS (procedure code system) for inpatient procedure codes.
 The ICD-10-CM will replace the ICD-9-CM Volumes 1 and 2 for diagnosis codes.
 The ICD-10-PCS will replace ICD-9 Volume 3 for inpatient procedure codes.

 Q2.
 Who is affected by the transition to ICD-10?
 If I don’t deal with Medicare claims, will I have to transition?

 A2.
 The transition to ICD-10 is required for everyone covered by the Health Insurance Portability Accountability Act (HIPAA) .
 This includes providers and payers who do not deal with Medicare claims.
 Please note: the change to ICD-10 does not affect CPT coding for outpatient procedures and physician services.

 Q3.
 Is Wellmark prepared to meet the ICD-10 deadline of October 1, 2015?